Smells Like Delish

 dry pintos, bbq sauce, brown sugar, mustard, chopped bell pepper, jalapeno, spices, and bacon on a white background.

 This recipe is easy to make and produces beans that are smoky, sweet, and delicious.
-You can bake them in your oven, or smoke them in your Traeger smoker grill along with our Double Smoked Ham, and serve them side by side for a feast!
+You can bake them in your oven, or smoke them in your Traeger smoker grill along with our Double Smoked Ham and classic potato salad, and serve them side by side for a feast!

 crisp bacon in a skillet with chopped peppers and onion.